Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 Required documents include:

-• Proof of at least 10 years of full-time working experience.
+• Proof of at least ten years of full-time working experience

-• Official record of academic qualification – degree, diploma, or any other certificate of value.
+• Official record of academic qualification – degree or any other certificate of value

-• Proof that you’re a member of professional associations in your profession.
+• Proof that you’re a member of a professional association in your field

-• Proof that you earn a moderate salary for your level of ability
+• Proof that you have previously commanded an appropriate salary for your level of ability

-The EB2C subcategory lets you apply for an employment-based immigrant visa without having a US job offer.
+The EB-2C subcategory lets you apply for an employment-based immigrant visa without having a US job offer.
 It also waives the requirement for Labour Certification.
-For this, you must prove beyond doubt that your extraordinary ability is in the nation’s (United States’) interest.
+For this, you must prove beyond doubt that your extraordinary ability is in the national interest.

-The usually required documents for the EB2C are the same as that of the EB2B.
+The required documents for the EB-2C are the same as that for the EB-2B.
 In addition, National Interest Waiver cases require that:

 • The proposed endeavour is both worthwhile and significant in terms of national importance.

-• The applicant is in a good position to move forward with the proposed endeavour.
+• The applicant is in an excellent position to move forward with the proposed endeavour.

-• Waiving the conditions of a job offer, and hence the labour certification would benefit the United States.
+• The labour certification would benefit the United States.

 What is the application process for the EB2 Visa?

-But for the national interest waiver (EB2C), applicants don’t need to obtain a labor certification.
+But for the national interest waiver (EB-2C), foreign nationals don’t need to obtain a job offer a labor certification.
 They can submit their EB2 green card petition directly to the USCIS.
-They can also self-file the petition, as they don’t need an employer to process the visa on their behalf.
+They can also self-petition, as they don’t need an employer to process the visa on their behalf.

-The USCIS green card petition for all three categories is known as Form I-140 – Petition for Alien Worker.
+The USCIS green card petition for all three categories is Form I-140 – Petition for Alien Worker.

 Employer Petition (EB2A & EB2B)

-Your employer must enrol you in the Program Electronic Management Review (PERM) system.
-This will validate your labor certification.
+Your employer must enrol you in the Program Electronic Management Review (PERM) system to validate your labor certification.
 To successfully register you in the PERM system, they must prove that:

 • The job is in a professional field